IQSS/dataverse/.github/ISSUE_TEMPLATE/idea_proposal.md

 **Any open or closed issues related to this suggestion?**

-**Will you be able to contribute a Pull Request for this issue?**
+**Are you thinking about creating a pull request for this issue?**
-Help is always welcome, is this suggestion something you or your organization plan to implement ?
+Help is always welcome, is this idea something you or your organization plan to implement?